Cybarose/my-secret-crush/README.md

 ## Confess to your Crush with ease :sunglasses::sparkling_heart:

-Do you still have a secret crush on someone? then here you go, a simple Site to let you're secret out.
+Do you still have a secret crush on someone? then here you go, a simple site to let your secret out.
 ..or to just practice webdev :smiley::sparkles:

 :point_right: run index.html to see the magic